ShadyCookies/CHIP8/README.md

 # CHIP8 Emulator

 CHIP8 Emulator developed in C++, with SDL2 for Graphics and Keyboard support.
 Currently does not support sound, but everything else should work fine!
+Note: Runs only on windows systems.

 ### Running the Emulator:
 ----------------------